Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Create an action items templateYou might use a list to track both action items and to-dos, but there are some important differences between them.

-Each item includes a description, owner, and deadline
+Action items list: Each item includes a description, owner, and deadline

-Items can be vague or loosely defined
+To-do list: Items can be vague or loosely defined

-Tasks may not relate to each other
+To-do list: Tasks may not relate to each other

-Lists tend to stay flat and unstructured
+To-do list: Lists tend to be flat and unstructured

-Ownership is often unclear or missing
+To-do list: Ownership is often missing or uncertain

-Tasks may not connect to a larger goal
+To-do list: Tasks may not connect to a larger goal

 Clarity and accountability: When every action item has a defined owner, description, and deadline, there's no ambiguity about who's responsible for what.
 Your team spends less time asking questions and more time completing work.